|CLAT 2021||Application Form||Eligibility||Books||Syllabus||Sample Papers|

 List of NLUs Accepting CLAT 2021 Score

-As per the previous iteration of the exam, the following National Law Universities conduct admission to law programs based on CLAT 2021 score.
+The following National Law Universities offer admission to law programs based on CLAT 2021 score.

 |National Law School of India University(NLSIU), Bangalore|